Professional Certificate in Mediation and Dispute Resolution

 Program Fee and Application

-The total program cost is $1,200, which includes all instructional materials and access to course content.
+The total program fee is $1,200, which includes all instructional materials and full access to course content.
 There is no application fee.
+Applications are reviewed within 3–5 business days, and you will receive your admission decision by email.

-The Fall 2025 program is full; to apply for the Spring 2026 cohort, please submit your application.
+To apply for the Spring 2026 cohort, please submit your application.

 Program Schedule